PROJECT-FRONTLINE/teamfrontline/README.md

 6. The Government Authorities can visit this website and view the Interactive Dashboard powered by IBM Watson Studio having Data Visualisation based on the Data filled up in the form by the First Responders.
 ![](/PROJECT%20FRONTLINE/images/dashboard1.png)

-7.The Authorities can touch and play various Aspects of the Interactive Dashboard.
+7.The Authorities can touch and Play with various Aspects of the Interactive Dashboard.
 Suppose a Packed Bubble is clicked then the network Graph,Heatmap and Column Bar graph changes dynamically.
 ![](/PROJECT%20FRONTLINE/images/dashboard2.png)

 8.Advanced Techniques like Machine Learning can be applied by the Government Authorities on this data collected by the Form in IBM Watson Studio to locate and track their needs.